EFForg/apkeep/README.md

 apkeep -a com.instagram.android .
 ```

-This downloads from the default source, `APKPure`, which does not require credentials.
+This downloads from the default source, APKPure, which does not require credentials.
 To
 download directly from the google play store:

 ```shell